This Ford E-Transit cargo van is being picked up now from Deans Graphics. It will be assigned to the 03-shop at F&S.

 - Reduce Emissions from Business Travel

 The 2015 iCAP, chapter 4, objective 2, is "Reduce emissions from the Urbana-Champaign campus fleet by 20% for departmentally-owned and carpool vehicles by FY20."
-The UI Fleet includes hundreds of motor vehicles, used for a variety of purposes.
+The UI Fleet includes over 1,000 motor vehicles, used for a variety of purposes.
 These include large construction vehicles, trucks, sedans, and some individual mobility vehicles.
 The UI fleet emissions can be reduced through a reduction in trips, increased gasoline miles per gallon, reduced idling, and the integration of electric vehicles.